spex-xray/spex-help/source/reference/commands/var.rst

 new SPEX calculations, or for ions for which no new data are yet available, from the Chianti database, and in a few rare cases we still use the old Mekal data (4 ions only).
-For a full description see Stofanova et al. (2019, in prep.).
-This new calculation is now the default, but the user can switch between both by selecting the *var newcoolexc #l* option.
+For a full description see Stofanova et al. (2020, subm.).
+This new calculation is now the default, but the user can switch between both by selecting the ``var newcoolexc #l`` option.

 Cooling by dielectronic recombination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the oldest version of the *pion* model, cooling by dielectronic
+In the oldest version of the *pion* model, cooling by di-electronic
 recombination was not included.
 This has now been corrected.
 Wherever
-available, cooling rates are calculated directly from the dielectronic
+available, cooling rates are calculated directly from the di-electronic
 recombination model from the latest model, for those ions for which
 Auger rates and associated energies are available.
 For all other ions,
 we use the old calculations from the Mekal code (with only the *dr* and
 *ds* flags turned on).

 The user has the option, however, to use only Mekal data (for
-comparison) by setting the command *var newcooldr false*.
+comparison) by setting the command ``var newcooldr false``.

 Syntax
 ------